lopez-jesus/Classifying-Nobel-Prize-Physicists-by-Physics-Field/README.md

 The .txt file, "Physicists-by-Field" contains the results of our classification.
 Each line lists a physicist, along with the physics subfield which we classified them in.

-The .ipynb file, "Classifying Nobel Prize Physicists by Physics Field" contains the exposition and code to complete this project.
+The .ipynb file, "Classifying Nobel Prize Physicists by Physics Field" contains the code used (and exposition of this code) to complete this project.